chadsansing/ouroboros/gm-resources/planning/session-7.md

 Gethu calls together the high council in its chamber.
 Zharga, Gethu, and Byorme, to hear evidence against Zharga and remove him from command and the council.

-The PCs arrive to find Gethu and Byorme and their adviosors, minor atendants, and guards.
+The PCs arrive to find Gethu and Byorme and their advisors, minor atendants, and guards.
 Gethu says the proceeedings will begin once Zharga arrives.
 It's a tense moment.

 Adjudicators lead in a uniformed admiral, insanely well-decorated, wearing a disruptor lid - Burn recognizes these.
 Inside their are bliding lights, deafening noises, cauterizing wires - everything you'd need to dull the senses and distract someone with pain and fear of loss.
 The most diseased and disassociated troops among the Piscean invasion and occupation forces sometimes used them on Ohka prisoners.